-Sen. Elizabeth Warren, D-Mass., put these concerns front and center with a speech in June decrying the high concentration of American industries, asserting "concentration threatens our markets, threatens our economy, and threatens our democracy."
+Senator Elizabeth Warren (D-MA) put these concerns front and center with a speech in June decrying the high concentration of American industries, asserting "concentration threatens our markets, threatens our economy, and threatens our democracy."
 Citing a report from the Center for American Progress, "Reviving Antitrust: Why our Economy Needs a Progressive Competition Policy," she recommended increased merger enforcement.
 She advocated skepticism of proposed divestitures and efficiencies arguments, as well as shifting the burden to parties to prove mergers will not harm competition.

-More recently, Democratic presidential candidate Hillary Clinton said she would appoint aggressive antitrust enforcement officials, increase agency resources and staffing, and require post-merger retrospective reviews.
-Republican presidential candidate Donald Trump has expressed concern about increasing concentration in the media industry, suggesting a more interventionist approach than typically taken by Republican administrations.
+More recently, Democratic Presidential candidate Hillary Clinton said she would appoint aggressive antitrust enforcement officials, increase agency resources and staffing, and require post-merger retrospective reviews.